ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 event contains an implementation-specific reference to the Content to which it applies.

-Connection -> Error&lt;contentRef, error>
+Connection -> SendError&lt;contentRef>

-An error with error identifier "SendError" occurs when Content could not be sent due to an error condition: some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
+A SendError occurs when Content could not be sent due to an error condition: some failure of the underlying Protocol Stack, or a set of send parameters not consistent with the Connection's transport parameters.
+The SendError contains an implementation-specific reference to the Content to which it applies.

 ## Send Parameters {#send-params}